-A small, dark, slender, woodland salamander with a narrow, somewhat lobed mid-dorsal stripe.
-The dorsal stripe is thin, usually has irregular or wavy edges, and may be yellow, yellow orange, orange, or red.
+The Ozark zigzag salamander is a small, dark, and slender woodland salamander with a narrow, somewhat lobed stripe running along the back.
+This dorsal stripe usually has irregular or wavy edges, and it may be yellow, yellow orange, orange, or red.
 Dark brown or black pigment may invade the dorsal stripe, making it look lobed, or it may cover a large part of the stripe.
-The dorsal stripe is usually less than ⅓ the width of the body; it is widest near the hind limbs.
-Sometimes there is no dorsal stripe.
+The dorsal stripe is usually less than one-third the width of the body; it is widest near the hind limbs.
+Some individuals may lack a dorsal stripe.
 The belly has white and black mottling.
-The sides are dark or brownish gray with some orange or red, and small white flecks.
+The sides are dark gray or brownish gray with some orange or red and small white flecks.
 There are 17–19 costal grooves (vertical grooves on the sides of the body).

 Similar species: The dorsal stripe of the southern red-backed salamander (P. serratus) is uniform in width, wider, and has serrated (toothed) edges.
-Its range overlaps but mostly occurs north and east of the Ozark zigzag’s range.
+Its range overlaps, but it mostly occurs north and east of the Ozark zigzag’s range.